Deadliest Warrior season 1: Reenactment 1

 The warriors encounter each other in a grassy field.
 The Gladiator advances on the Apache, trident raised.
 The Apache fires an arrow at the Gladiator, hitting his shield, and easily dodges a sling shot riposte from the Gladiator.
 The Apache's second arrow hits the closing Gladiator in the stomach.
 He pulls the arrow out, slings another stone at the retreating Apache, but misses.
 The Apache fires another arrow before further retreating into the trees.

 The Gladiator catches up, and attacks with trident and net.
 The Apache tries to block with his shield, but it is thrown aside by the trident.
 The Apache swings his tomahawk at the Gladiator.
 The two fight hand-to-hand, but the Gladiator kicks the Apache to the ground.
 He advances with his trident while the Apache tries to avoid the weapon.
 The trident gets stuck in a tree branch, but the Gladiator quickly frees it and continues to attack.
 With few options left, the Apache tries a run.
 The Gladiator, however, quickly throws his net, tripping and ensnaring the Apache.
 The Gladiator throws the trident at the Apache, but he just manages to roll away and escape from the net.
 He throws a tomahawk, which sails past the Gladiator's helmet.

 They now fight with sica and war club.
 The Gladiator tries to cut the Apache with the sica, but the Apache knocks it out of his hand with the war club.
 His second swing knocks off the Gladiator's helmet.
 The Apache charges and tries to strike his opponent's exposed head with his club.
 However, the Gladiator knocks him to the ground with his shield then punches his face repeatedly with the cestus.
 The Apache got up with his knife.
 The Gladiator swings at him, but misses.
 The Apache then started to knife the Gladiator's limbs.
 He then cut the Gladiator's neck.
-The Apache then repeatedly knifed him, lick the bloodied knife, and does his war cry, and left the scene.
+The Apache then repeatedly knifes him, licks the blood off the knife, lets out a war cry, and flees.